Champagne Charlie (miniseries)

 Champagne Charlie is a 1989 French-Canadian dramatic television miniseries, directed by Allan Eastman and starring Hugh Grant, Megan Gallagher, Megan Follows and Béatrice Agenin.
-It is based on the novel by Jacqueline Lefèvre and depicts the life of the nineteenth century wine merchant Charles Heidsieck.
+It is based on the novel by Joseph Henriot and depicts the life of the nineteenth century wine merchant Charles Heidsieck.

 It had a budget of $7 million.
 Hugh Grant said "I play the archetypal hero.
 I hit people in the face, I rescue pretty girls.
 They fall in love with me.
 I'm a man, I'm charming.
 All the things I wanted to be.
 It's a very nice role, really."